personalizedrefrigerator/joplin-plugin-diff-tool/README.md

 # Joplin Plugin Diff View

-This plugin shows a diff that can be used to compare the content of related notes and to resolve conflicts.
+This plugin uses [`@codemirror/merge`](https://github.com/codemirror/merge) to show a diff that can be used to compare the content of related notes and to resolve conflicts.

 At present, it only supports the mobile and desktop beta markdown editors.